ShabalalaWATP/GARDAIN/Dashboard/README.md

 VITE_OPENWEATHER_API_KEY=YOUR_KEY_HERE
 ```

-By default, the component requests weather for “De Vere Cotswold Water Park, Cirencester, GB”.
-You can override the place or provide `lat`/`lon` props if you have precise coordinates.
+By default, the component asks the browser for permission to use the viewer's current location and renders weather for those coordinates.
+If geolocation is denied or unavailable it automatically falls back to "De Vere Cotswold Water Park, Cirencester, GB".
+You can still override the place or provide `lat`/`lon` props when you need to pin the panel to a fixed site.
 Results are cached in `localStorage` briefly to reduce API calls.

 Security note: with Vite, any `VITE_` variable is exposed to the browser.
 For production, proxy these requests via a backend/serverless function to avoid exposing your key directly.